1. “Abandoned vehicle” means any of the following:

-4. “Inoperable condition” means that the vehicle has not substantial potential use consistent with its usual function, and includes a vehicle that (a) has a missing or defective part that is necessary for normal operation of the vehicle, or (b) is stored on blocks, jacks or other supports, or (c) has not had a current vehicle license for at least three (3) months.
+4. “Inoperable condition” means that the vehicle has not substantial potential use consistent with its usual function, and includes a vehicle that (a) has a missing or defective part that is necessary for normal operation of the vehicle, or (b) is stored on blocks, jacks or other supports, or elevated in any other way, or (c) has not had a current vehicle license for at least three (3) months.

 5. “Junk” means old or scrap ferrous or non-ferrous metal, rope, rags, batteries, paper, trash, rubber, debris, waste or junked, dismantled or wrecked motor vehicles or parts of motor vehicles.

-6. “Junk vehicle” means any vehicle legally placed in storage with the County Treasurer or unlicensed, stored within the corporate City limits and which has any one of the following characteristics:
+6. “Junk vehicle” means any vehicle licensed, unlicensed or legally placed in storage with the County Treasurer or unlicensed, stored within the corporate City limits and which has any one of the following characteristics: